maykar/plex_assistant/README.md

 * `"play ondeck"`
 * `"play ondeck movies"`
 * `"play season 1 episode 3 of The Simpsons"`
-* `"play season 8 of Taskmaster on the Theater System"`
+* `"play first season second episode of Taskmaster on the Theater System"`

 I've tried to take into account different ways that these things can be phrased.
 If you find a phrase that isn't working and you feel should be implemented, please make an issue.